archethic-foundation/archethic-docs/technology/oracle_chain.md

 # OracleChain

-ArchEthic Blockchain supports Off-Chain communication through a dedicated transaction chain called `OracleChain`.
+ARCHEthic Blockchain supports Off-Chain communication through a dedicated transaction chain called `OracleChain`.

 It aims to gather external data to be used inside the network or the smart contract layer.